CRIRES - CRyogenic high-resolution InfraRed Echelle Spectrograph

 The upgraded CRIRES is a cryogenic high-resolution cross-dispersed infrared echelle spectrograph, developed by ESO.
 It is located at the Nasmyth B focus of UT3.
 The CRIRES upgrade project is described here.

-Before the upgrade, the original CRIRES was in operation from P79 through P93.
-An overview for the original (pre-upgrade, pre-August 2014) CRIRES can be found clicking this link
+Before the upgrade, the original CRIRES was in operation from observing periods P79 through P93.
+An overview over the original (pre-upgrade, pre-August 2014) CRIRES can be found here.

 Content of these pages

 The following items are available on all the CRIRES pages, using the bar on the left.